7 Facts About Saving Money

 The average American household has fewer savings than they need to live comfortably in retirement, cover an emergency expense, or make up for losses that occur through unemployment.
 According to one survey, 45% of Americans say they have absolutely no money saved at all.

-woman saving money in piggy bank with text 7 facts about saving money
+woman saving money from title loans in piggy bank with text 7 facts about saving money

 By the time the average person hits 35, they’re most likely to have savings of around $3,500, far less than other ages, such as those 35-44 years old ($4,700) and 45 to 54 years old (6,300).
 Those with the highest average savings are people over 75 with an average of $9,300 in savings.